Are you interested in a career in counselling? Do you aspire to be the change you want to see?

 The programme will help you explore and embrace diversity, adapt to change and gain industry-ready competence through hands-on engagement with local agencies and experts.
 We want students to join us in shaping the future of counselling excellence!

-- Unravelling Theoretical Threads (20 credits) -
+- Unravelling Theoretical Threads (20 credits)

 This module is an in depth exploration of person-centred therapy as a core model.
 The person-centred model will be the primary underpinning modality for students on this programme.
 The overview and exploration of the model includes the historical perspective of person-centred therapy and goes on to explore the model's contemporary relevance, both theoretically and practically.
 There will be an emphasis placed on understanding the theory, assumptions and evidence base, while acknowledging the recommendtion of the British Association of Counselling and Psychotherapy (BACP) for a strong grounding in a core counselling model.

-- Exploring Diverse Horizons (20 credits) -
+- Exploring Diverse Horizons (20 credits)

 This module is aimed at cultivating ethical and competent counselling practitioners.
 Students will explore various aspects of ethical practice.
 The module addresses and reviews key topics, such as the relevance of the BACP's ethical framework for the counselling profession, boundary issues and confidentiality, as well as the recognition of limits within one's competence, and fitness to practice.
 Legal considerations, including the Data Protection Act, health and safety regulations, the Equality Act, Children's Act, Mental Health Act, and drugs legislation, will also be explored.

-- Inside Out Growth - Who Am I?
-(30 credits) -
+- Inside Out Growth - Stepping into Self Awareness (20 credits)

 This module draws from various theoretical frameworks, including Freud, Erikson, Piaget, Mahler and Stern, and explores group processes and personal development issues within a group context.
 The module consists of tutor facilitated group and independent self-awareness activities, such as Johari's Window, and evaluation of group dynamics in a process group to develop and nurture an in depth understanding of the self.
 Topics of self-awareness in relation to others, transference and countertransference, and adherence to the BACP code of ethics will be explored.

 This module is designed to introduce and develop counselling skills in students, with an exploration into the skills required in the core model of counselling.
 There will be a substantial portion of the module that is dedicated to the development of counselling skills.
-The skills will range from non-verbal and para-verbal communication, to the use of questions, affective enquiries, summarising, paraphrasing and immediacy, practiced in peer triad groups.
+The skills will range from non-verbal and para-verbal communication, to the use of questions, affective enquiries, summarising, paraphrasing and immediacy, practised in peer triad groups.
 Diversity and inclusion are considered throughout the module, recognising the growing global diversity within the context of counselling and education to ensure that students gain and develop cultural competence and sensitivity.
 The aim of the module is to equip students with a skill set that will aid in the development of trust and to establishes therapeutic contact and relationships.

 Year 2:

-- Exploring Counselling Investigative Rhythms (20 credits) -
+- Exploring Counselling Investigative Rhythms (20 credits)

 This module explores the various elements of research and distinguishes between counselling research and the scientific method, developing an understanding of the importance of mixed methods of research.
 The module examines the concept of evidence, exploring the different forms and exploring the relationship between counselling research and practical application.
 The module is a foundational introduction to both qualitative and quantitative research methodologies, encompassing an analysis of the strengths and weaknesses of published papers.

-- Beyond the Boundaries in Counselling (30 credits) -
+- Beyond the Boundaries in Counselling (20 credits)

 This module is designed to provide a thorough exploration of contemporary issues in counselling, integrating theory, evidence and practical application.
-Exploring diverse client experiences, the module tackles pressing mental health challenges like depression, anxiety and personality disorders through the lens of the DSM-V diagnostic framework.
+Exploring diverse client experiences, the module tackles pressing mental health challenges like depression, anxiety and personality disorders through the lens of the DSM-5 diagnostic framework.
 The module not only equips students with an in depth understanding of client assessment and diagnosis but also navigates the complexities of integrating diagnoses into counselling practice within the current context.
-Beyond this, the module extends focus to address contemporary topics such as loss, grief, shame and guilt, emphasising cultural sensitivity to ensure inclusivity.
-Exploring areas like sexuality and diversity, time-limited counselling strategies, specialised approaches like play therapy for children, and domestic violence, the module remains firmly rooted in addressing the evolving landscape of counselling.
-Lastly, it provides essential insights into approaching contemporary challenges like self-harm with empathy, cultural awareness and an unwavering commitment to client wellbeing.
-The module underscores the importance of adopting contemporary, multi-cultural and inclusive perspectives to meet the unique needs of clients from diverse backgrounds.

-- Inside-Out Growth - Beyond the Horizon (30 credits) -
+- Inside-Out Growth - Beyond the Horizon (20 credits)

 In the second year, students will engage in a more in depth exploration of self-knowledge and self-awareness through meaningful interactions within the group.
 This module builds on the achievements of year one, with a focus on elevating students communication skills through group discussions and class presentations.